freedomofpress/securedrop-docs/docs/admin/maintenance/update_bios.rst

 ===========================

 Below are the steps for updating the BIOS on the *Application* and *Monitor Servers*.
-We provide instructions for Intel NUC devices, in accordance with :ref:`our hardware recommendations <Hardware Recommendations>`.
+We provide instructions for Intel and ASUS NUC devices, in accordance with :ref:`our hardware recommendations <Hardware Recommendations>`.
 You should also update the BIOS on other computers such as the *Admin Workstation,* but those instructions will vary depending on the manufacturer and model of your device.